310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

             </div>
             <div class="info-area">
                 <div class="synopsis">
-                    Midori has to make a lot of signboards for the shopping district's fair.
+                    Midori has to make a lot of signboards for the shopping district’s fair.
 As he was feeling extremely depressed about it, Tetora and the others offer to split the workload between them.
                 </div>
                 <div class="info">
                     <div class="info-item season">